Renard diamond mine

-The Renard mine is a diamond mine in Canada which opened in July 2014.
-The mine is located in Quebec and is projected to produce 1.5-2 million carats per year.
+The Renard mine was a diamond mine in Canada which opened in July 2014.
+The mine is located in Quebec and is projected to produce 1.5–2 million carats per year.
 In July 2014, SNC-Lavalin was awarded the EPCM contract for mine related construction management.
 In December 2016 the operator of the mine, Stornoway Diamond, announced it had achieved commercial production at Renard.

+In October 2023, the mine "temporarily ceased" activities and filed for creditor protection, as the price of diamonds plummeted, laying off some 85% of its workforce.
+It was announced in April 2024 that the mine was to be sold to Australian company Winsome Resources and repurposed as a lithium processing plant.

 The mine is served by Renard Aerodrome.